 We welcome research visitors who aim to conduct research aligned with our themes.
 Please contact us if you want to discuss opportunities for collaboration.

-- Govert-Jan Slob (research assistant)
+- Govert-Jan Slob (communication officer at UU)